sethetter/seth.computer/content/_index.md

 ## Things I enjoy

 - Spending time with family, friends, and community
-- Learning new things and sharing that knowledge
+- Learning things, and sharing that knowledge
-- Building cool things, ideally with other people
+- Building things, ideally with other people
 - Putting things into easily digestible lists

 ## Things I've done